SunnyLZM/Uber-Lyft/docs/assignments/hw1.md

     Some of the questions in this assignment ask you to write unit tests.
 Since "testing the test" would be complicated, here is how we will grade these questions:

-    1. You will receive full credit for your function implementation if it passes the test you wrote.
+    1. You will receive full credit for your **function implementation** if it passes the test you wrote, no matter how complete or incomplete the test is, as long as you write the test first.
+If you have done one cycle of red-green-refactor, you may continue with more cycles until your test covers all the desired behavior of the function.
     2. Your function will then be tested against a different battery of tests that is not provided to you.
-Your grade for the tests you write will be determined by how many of these secret tests you pass.
+Your grade for the tests you write will be determined by how many of these secret tests you pass. **You may only submit code in a passing 🟢 state once per cycle.** Then, the autograder must receive another 🔴 commit before you may continue.
+If you receive the same test failure twice in a row from the autograder, or if you fail more test cases than in your previous submission (this is called a *regression*), the autograder will be turned off until the submission deadline for that question.
+Thus, you still may receive full credit after the deadline but will not have the benefit of the autograder's feedback.

 🟢 and 🔴 circles indicate the status of the checks you need for credit for each question.
 ## Basic Unit Tests and Queries

-1. Examine the provided test in `tests/test_hw1.py` and its Pandas implementation `get_adults` that filters your generated dataset to include people who are 18 or older.
+1. Examine the provided test in `tests/test_hw1.py` and its Pandas implementation `filter_after_cutoff_age` that filters your generated dataset to include people who are 18 or older.
+Refactor the query to use SQL instead.🟢

+2. Now, examine the SQL query and test for `avg_age_per_state` that calculates the mean age of people for each state.
 Refactor the query to use Pandas instead.🟢

-2. Now, examine the function and test for `avg_age_per_state` that calculates the mean age of people for each state.
-Refactor the query to use SQL instead.🟢

-3. Write a test for a function `large_states_adult_age` which will use the data in `data/state_populations.csv` to calculates the mean age of adults in states with over 5 million people.
-Write the test such that this function takes the hypothetical output from the previous two functions as parameters.🔴
+3. Write a test for a function `large_states_adult_age` which will use the data in `data/state_populations.csv` to calculate the mean age of adults you generate in states with over 5 million people.
+Write the test such that this function takes the hypothetical output from `filter_after_cutoff_age` and `avg_age_per_state` as input parameters.🔴

 4. First, implement this function in Pandas, performing the filter _after_ the join.🟢